Dementia Care Assisted Living Community

 Communication With Residents

 We have numerous communication resources at our dementia care assisted living community and facility in Oakbrook Terrace, Illinois.
 We help you work through the proper techniques to speak to your loved one with dementia and assist with handling their anxiety and frustration during a difficult time.

 Ways to Communicate With a Family Member With Dementia

-When you visit a family member at our facility, our staff members will collaborate with you on ways to recognize forms of nonverbal communication such as facial expressions or vocal sounds.
+When you visit a family member at our dementia nursing care facility, our staff members will collaborate with you on ways to recognize forms of nonverbal communication such as facial expressions or vocal sounds.
 Our team will help improve your style of communication to help you enhance your relationship with your loved one that has dementia.
 The easiest way to ensure your mother or father is comprehending your message is to speak at a regular tone and conversational rate and maintain good eye contact.

 Please be patient as your family member formulates a response so they can effectively tell you how they feel.
 Are you struggling to care for a family member with Alzheimeros or dementia?
-Give our team a call by phone at (630) 534-0886 to discuss the benefits of transitioning into our community.
+Give the team at our dementia care assisted living facility a call by phone at (630) 534-0886 to discuss the benefits of transitioning into our community.
 The staff at our dementia care facility in Oakbrook Terrace is dedicated to helping you stay connected to your mother or father as their dementia progresses.

 How We Promote Communication Between Residents With Alzheimer's & Other Forms of Dementia